The War of 1812 was a war between the United States and Britain which greatly affected Massachusetts.

 The New England states, particularly Massachusetts, strongly opposed the War of 1812 because they felt it was unnecessary and worried it would negatively impact New England’s economy.

-On June 26, 1812, the Massachusetts House of Representatives condemned the war and voted against it 406 to 240.
+In response, on June 26, 1812, the Massachusetts House of Representatives condemned the war and voted against it 406 to 240.
 The Massachusetts House called the decision for war “an event awful, unexpected, hostile to your interests, menacing to your liberties, and revolting to your feelings.”

-In response to this vote, the minority members of the house, who had voted in favor of the war, issued a report stating that they did not believe “the people of Massachusetts are unmindful of the example of their ancestors, who in the most perilous times ‘took’ no ‘counsel from fear'” and urged people to support the national government “with that energy and firmness which becomes a free people.”
+Yet, the minority members of the house, who had voted in favor of the war, issued a report stating that they did not believe “the people of Massachusetts are unmindful of the example of their ancestors, who in the most perilous times ‘took’ no ‘counsel from fear'” and urged people to support the national government “with that energy and firmness which becomes a free people.”

 Despite the House voting against the war, the Massachusetts Senate passed a resolution approving the war and declared it both just and necessary.